 In many cases, high bilirubin isn’t a sign of anything that needs immediate treatment.

-But if you notice any of the following symptoms, call your doctor or head to urgent care just in case:
+But if you notice any of the following symptoms, call a doctor or head to urgent care just in case:

 - intense abdominal pain or tenderness